‘Stealing Happy Hours’: A Fan’s Retrospective on 30 Years of 311

 I stopped seeing him afterward.

-Instead, I kept up my heteronormative facade, dating young women and fomenting exclusive relationships with a few along the way through college.
+Instead, I kept up my heteronormative facade, dating young women and forming exclusive relationships with a few along the way through college.
 There was some element of otherness stewing beneath my “straight-acting” persona but I was not ready to accept it.
 I poured myself into academic, athletic and (what I considered to be) spiritual achievement, unconsciously making up for that feeling of not being enough.
 (Enough of what, I wonder?
 Of being a “man”?)
 I was in honors and advanced placement, I placed in cross country and track races, and I was a total church rat — from altar server to groundskeeper to sexton.

 My life was tightly compartmentalized into a split between my public identity/ies and a private life to which only I was privy.
 And even then, I brought very little self-awareness to the same-sex desires I was experiencing.
 I was cut off from myself in a Manichean divorce of body and spirit.
 In archangelic fashion, I took it upon myself to slay the flesh with zealous contrition in the confessional even as I indulged it in masturbatory fantasy.
 This was enough to create a sense of generalized anxiety and depression that have coupled me throughout my life and to which I often respond with a compensatory perfectionism — at once paralyzing and provoking.